 I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 I have struggled to find marketing approaches that feel genuine and encouraging as a small arts business.
 I recently attended a marketing session where after the session the last thing I wanted to do was ANYTHING to do with marketing.
 It wasn't exactly encouraging.
-Often advice that is given to artists about marketing comes from other businesses that are not art-focused, thus the advice can fall flat when we apply it to our own arts world.
+Often advice that is given to artists about marketing comes from other business fields that are not art-focused, thus the advice can fall flat when we apply it to our own arts world.
 This is what I find so frustrating about so many approaches to marketing, they don't feel fun, or lean into our natural strengths as artists and the way we think and work.
 Artists have so many creative strengths.
 We have unique perspectives, we are experts at sparking emotions and curating experiences, it is exactly these skills that build a compelling and fun marketing plan.
 In fact, I think artists are some of the most innovative and authentic voices in the marketing and social sphere because of our creative lens.

 Marketing is a beautiful experimental space where we get to share with the world what we find exciting and what piques our curiosity!
 Through marketing, we get to connect with folks that are passionate about the same things.
 We get to inspire new ways of thinking and dreaming.
-People get to find us and feel relieved to find an artist that thinks and expresses in the unique way that we do.
+People get to find us and feel relieved to find an artist who thinks and expresses in the unique way that we do.
 Marketing is an incredible tool that helps us connect with others while also curating a meaningful and intentional experience that helps people connect with what is alive in them.

 I used to hate marketing.
 It made me nervous, feel out of place, and oh so self-conscious of my work and voice.
-Now, I LOVE IT!!!
+Now, I ENJOY IT!!!
 I am a self-proclaimed marketing nerd (note: this is not the same as an expert ;), and if you see me around town and want to talk about marketing in the grocery store or at a local concert, you will probably make my day.
 Prepping marketing efforts is now one of my favorite parts of the week and is a special treat for me as it feels like its own creative process at work.

-Here we go, let's dive in shall we?!
+Here we go!
+Let's dive in, shall we?!

 1) Follow your energy!

 There is no right or wrong way to market, so start wherever you have energy!
 Literally, start anywhere that makes you excited!
-Instagram, a newsletter, a website, Facebook (Or meta... whatever they call it these days), snail-mail, word of mouth, teaching classes, tabling events, stickers, Twitter, TikTok, posters, sassy bumper stickers, graffiti (hee hee hee, you didn't hear that one here ;), the opportunities are endless.
+Instagram, a newsletter, a website, Facebook (Or meta... whatever they call it these days), snail-mail, word of mouth, teaching classes, tabling events, stickers, Twitter, TikTok, posters, sassy bumper stickers, graffiti (hee hee hee, you didn't hear that one here ;).
+The opportunities are endless.
 Start with whatever medium feels like fun for you.
 Because if it feels fun, like an adventure, and gives you energy instead of taking it, then it has the potential to be a sustained tool to support your business.

 Before I post, I like to ask myself, "What am I sharing?
 Do I, as the person sharing, find value in this?".
 Sometimes my answer is simply that I love this shade of green yarn and that's why I'm posting.
-Or that I can't wait for a new batch of scarves to drop in my shop or I want to share about something that brought joy to my day in hopes it brings joy to someone elses day.
+Or that I can't wait for a new batch of scarves to drop in my shop or I want to share about something that brought joy to my day in hopes it brings joy to someone else's day.
 It's more about intention.
 Not just sharing to share, but sharing because you're a human who is excited to connect with others, ask yourself, "What do you want to connect about?"

 2) Tell your story: